Looking for an at-a-glance overview of the OA Policy that applies to you?

 What are the terms of the UC Open Access Policies and what do I have to do?

 For any article covered by the policies, authors should provide the author’s final version (see information about versions below) for inclusion in eScholarship, UC’s open access repository.
-UC’s new publication management system makes it even easier to add articles to eScholarship and participate in UC’s OA policies.
-Senate faculty were the first group to be covered by a UC OA policy and have already been added to this system.
-They will be contacted by email to verify their articles and upload a copy or provide an open access link to their publications.
-Other UC employees should deposit their articles directly in eScholarship, and will be added to the new system later.
-Authors at any campus can choose to deposit their articles in another OA repository and provide a link to the open version of their publication.
+UC’s publication management system makes it easy to add articles to eScholarship and participate in UC’s OA policies.
+Authors will be contacted by email to verify their articles and upload a copy or provide an open access link to their publications.
+Read more on the Deposit page.
+Alternatively, authors can choose to deposit their articles in another OA repository and provide a link to the open version of their publication.

 If a publisher requires an author to opt out of a UC OA policy in order to publish an article or if an author independently wishes to opt out of a policy for a particular article, the author can use the waiver and embargo page or read the question below about waivers and embargoes.
 The full text of the policies is available from the UC OA policies background page.